 Fundraising variations:

-It’s not a fall fundraiser without a little bit of spookiness.
-Since fall is the season of Halloween, schools can decorate their fall festival with spooky decorations, and teachers can dress up in costumes to create a spooky haunted house festival.
+It would not be an autumn fundraiser without a little spookiness.
+Since autumn brings Halloween, decorate your fair with spooky props and invite teachers and parent volunteers to dress up in costumes to create a haunted trail or haunted house experience.

 Setup instructions:

-1. Designate areas for haunted attractions (haunted house, spooky trails, or scare zones).
+Designate areas for haunted attractions such as a haunted house, spooky trail, or scare zone.

 Required materials: